Robert E. Blackburn

-Personal life and education
+Early life and education

 Blackburn was born in Lakewood, Colorado.
 He received a Bachelor of Arts degree from Western State College of Colorado in 1972.
 He received a Juris Doctor from the University of Colorado Law School in 1974.

+Career

-He was in private practice in Las Animas, Colorado, from 1975 to 1980.
+Blackburn was in private practice in Las Animas, Colorado, from 1975 to 1980.
 He was a deputy district attorney of Sixteenth Judicial District Attorney's Office, Colorado from 1980 to 1986.
 He was a county attorney of Bent County, Colorado, from 1980 to 1988.
 He was a Municipal judge, Town of Kim, Colorado, from 1985 to 1988.
 He was a judge on the Sixteenth Judicial District of Colorado from 1988 to 2002.

 Federal judicial service

-Blackburn was nominated to be a United States District Judge for the United States District Court for the District of Colorado by President George W. Bush on September 10, 2001, to a seat vacated by Zita Leeson Weinshienk.
+Blackburn was nominated to be a United States district judge of the United States District Court for the District of Colorado by President George W. Bush on September 10, 2001, to a seat vacated by Zita Leeson Weinshienk.
 He was confirmed by the United States Senate on February 26, 2002, and received his commission on March 6, 2002.
 He assumed senior status on April 12, 2016.